dired-ufla/coursestats/README.md

 ## Releases

+- v1.3: this version fixes an issue related to division by zero error and improves the documentation about the plugin.
+- v1.2: this version fixes an issue related to number format.
+- v1.1: this version includes filters to usage types, such as, forum, repository and activities.
 - v1.0: this is the first version of the plugin.
-- v1.1: this version includes filters to usage types, such as, forum, repository and activities.
-- v1.2: this version fixes an issue related to number format.